miracle-box/tplogin-reimagined/README.md

 ### Create a location

-Create a location at your current location
+Create a location at your current location.

 * Permission: `tplogin.command.create`
 * Syntax: `tplogin create <name>`